7 Robinhood Features That Are Attracting Seasoned Investors

 Money is not a client of any investment adviser featured on this page.
 The information provided on this page is for educational purposes only and is not intended as investment advice.
 Money does not offer advisory services.

-Since its inception, Robinhood’s new generation platform has made a name for itself, with a number of cutting-edge features gaining attention in the online investing space — especially amongst seasoned investors looking for more innovative investing solutions to Wall Street.
+Since its inception, Robinhood's new generation platform has made a name for itself, with many cutting-edge features gaining attention in the online investing space — especially amongst seasoned investors looking for more innovative investing solutions to Wall Street.

-Designed for active trading, Robinhood’s user-friendly, yet sophisticated platform allows investors to buy and trade stocks, options, cryptocurrencies, ETFs, and more — all in one place, commission-free.
+Designed for active trading, Robinhood's user-friendly, yet sophisticated platform allows investors to buy and trade stocks, options, cryptocurrencies, ETFs, and more — all commission-free.

 - The only IRA with a match: Maximize your retirement goals with extra money from Robinhood Retirement, the only IRA with a boost on every dollar.
 Deposit any amount from any account, IRAs, or old 401(k)s and they’ll add 1%.⁵